vagi/HowTo/README.md

 # HowTo

-How To snippets and cheatsheets
+This repository will be filled in with useful snippets and cheatsheets that are used repeatedly while programming in Python